bparanj/crystal/innovation/shred/appliance.md

      - Clonezilla SE has a PXE server mode, enabling you to boot clients over the network, making it suitable for environments where WipeOS would be used for bulk erasure.

 ### 3. **DBAN (Darik's Boot and Nuke)**
-   - **Overview**: While DBAN is older and not actively maintained, it’s a highly regarded tool for securely wiping disks.
+   While DBAN is older and not actively maintained, it’s a highly regarded tool for securely wiping disks.
 It supports multiple wiping standards and can be run in headless environments.
    - **Features**:
      - Secure data erasure with multiple standards.
      - Can be deployed via network boot or USB.